To those of you already using social media holidays in your social media marketing plan, we salute you!

 May 24: National Scavenger Hunt Day #NationalScavengerHuntDay

-May 24 is National Scavenger Hunt Day which is just the perfect opportunity for companies to throw digital scavenger hunts and interact with their followers in a playful and enjoyable way.
+May 24 is National Scavenger Hunt Day, the perfect opportunity for companies to throw digital scavenger hunts and interact with their followers in a playful and enjoyable way.

 May 30: National Creativity Day #NationalCreativityDay

-We’re closing May with National Creativity Day; a day with a beautiful meaning.
+We close May with National Creativity Day, a day with a beautiful meaning, especially for creative agencies.

 When producing content for May 30, make sure to set your imagination and creativity free and do something you’ve never done before.